Chebyshev-Cantelli PAC-Bayes-Bennett Inequality for the Weighted Majority Vote

-\end{theorem} We note that, similar to the PAC-Bayes-Bennett inequality, but in contrast to the PAC-Bayes-kl and PAC-Bayes-$\lambda$ inequalities, the inequality above holds for a fixed value of $\lambda$ and in case of optimization over $\lambda$ a union bound has to be applied.
+\end{theorem} We note that, similar to the PAC-Bayes-Bennett inequality, but in contrast to the PAC-Bayes-$\lambda$ inequality, the inequality above holds for a fixed value of $\lambda$ and in case of optimization over $\lambda$ a union bound has to be applied.